Executive Compensation at Henry Ford Health System

-The most recent IRS Form 990 (2016) reports HFHS spends less than the organization receives (in 2016, the organization reported $2.8 billion in revenue, $2.7 billion in revenue leaving $100 million added to the fund assets, which had a net fund balance at year-end of $766 million, up from $700 million at the beginning of the year).
+The most recent IRS Form 990 (2016) reports HFHS spends less than the organization receives (in 2016, the organization reported $2.8 billion in revenue but spent $2.7 billion leaving $100 million added to the fund assets, which had a net fund balance at year-end of $766 million, up from $700 million at the beginning of the year).
 As with most health care systems, there are numerous non-profits (foundations and other organizations) that are affiliated with HFHS.
 This post addresses the primary organization, HFHS.

 - $2,550,153: Wright L Lassiter, III, President

 - $2,338,921: James M Connelly, Former CEO (HAP)